Food

 This recipe has been published online on over 3,000 occasions – and in the New York Times every September from 1982 to 1989 – but I am throwing my hat in the ring too, in case you – like me – have an affinity for picking up produce you have no idea what to do with, and are in need of a good idea.
 Such was the case at my local market a couple of weeks back when I grabbed a basket of Italian Prune Plums.
 They were cute in their tininess, and I was having a purple moment, scooping up a basket of wax beans and a huge bouquet of violet-colored wildflowers to go along with them.
 The plums just seemed to “fit” that week and I love nothing more than a good kitchen experiment, so home with me they came.

-I originally had visions of stewing them, possibly canning them, and stowing them away to use this winter when flavorful fruit is so hard to come by – eventually adding their sticky sweetness to a braised chicken or something to that effect.
+I originally had visions of stewing them, possibly canning them, and stowing them away to use this winter when flavorful fruit is so hard to come by.
 BUT – perhaps you can relate on this point as well – we have been experiencing a major heat wave in this part of the country – and the thought of stewing anything, when I already felt as if I was boiling myself was just out of the question.
-It’s not the most sound logic in the world, but I figured that baking these babies might be a better option, if only to keep the heat from the oven contained.
+It’s not the most sound logic in the world, but I figured that baking the plums might be a better option, if only to keep the heat from the oven contained.

 ~ italian prune plum torte ~ jjbegonia.com